 - Select an effective data representation model that will represent the gained data in a way best suited to end-users.

 - Apply appropriate filters to sort out relevant information from data that can be omitted.

 - Ensure that the omitted information can be easily retrieved and detailed upon user request.

 The IoT landscape is a fast-developing and constantly evolving segment.
-For instance, a Google-owned company Nest started its way in the smart home market with smart thermostats, but within a short time it began to rapidly grow and today Nest offers overall management of home devices.
-Any IoT company must develop a strategy for scaling up end-user tools and create effective IoT design models for various sets of devices.
+For instance, a Google-owned company Nest started its way in the smart home market with smart thermostats, but within a short time, it began to grow rapidly, and today Nest offers overall management of home devices.
+Any IoT company must develop a strategy for scaling up end-user tools and creating effective IoT design models for various sets of devices.

 IoT App Design Use Cases and Examples